Content Information

 Online: eab.iowa.gov

-The appeal period will be extended to the next business day if the last day to appeal falls on a weekend or a legal holiday.
+If the deadline falls on a Saturday, Sunday, or holiday, the appeal period is extended to the next business day.
 There is no filing fee to file an appeal with the Employment Appeal Board.

 OR

-2. File a petition in District Court within thirty (30) days of the date found under the judge’s signature.
-Additional information on how to file a petition can be found at www.iowacourts.gov/iowa-courts/district-court There may be a filing fee to file the petition in District Court.
+File a petition in District Court within thirty (30) days of the date of the judge’s signature.
+For more information on how to file a petition, visit www.iowacourts.gove/iowa-courst/district-court.
+Not that there may be a filing fee for submitting the petition to District Court.

-Note to Parties: YOU MAY REPRESENT yourself in the appeal or obtain a lawyer or other interested party to do so, provided there is no expense to Workforce Development.
-If you wish to be represented by a lawyer, you may obtain the services of either a private attorney or one whose services are paid for with public funds.
+Note to Parties: You may represent yourself in the appeal or choose to have a lawyer or representative, provided there is no expense to Workforce Development.
+If you want a lawyer, you can hire a private attorney or one funded by public resources.

-You are still required to file weekly claims until the 2nd level appeal process is completed.
-If you are found eligible for unemployment and weekly claims have not been filed, back-dating claims will not occur.
-You will not be eligible to receive benefits for any week for which you did not file a weekly claim.
+Note: You are still required to file weekly certifications until the 2nd level appeal process is completed.
+If you're approved for unemployment but haven't filed weekly certifications, you won't be able to receive benefits for those weeks as claims will not be backdated.